-In our opinion, the concerns about revealing counterparty information are baseless.
+The concerns about revealing counterparty information are baseless.
 There will always be speculations regarding the participants' positioning in the market.
-However, increased transparency and liquidity will attract new entries with different interests in the market, i.e traders, power producers etc, making it impossible to filter out the positioning of single participants.
+Increased transparency and liquidity will eventually attract new entries with different interests in the market, i.e traders, power producers etc., making it impossible to filter out the positioning of single participants.